-Sweet, savory caramelize onions make everything better: Sandwiches, scrambled eggs, even soup from a can.
-This easy trick makes stirring the onions forever….a thing of the past
+Sweet, savory caramelized onions make everything better: sandwiches, scrambled eggs, even soup from a can.
+This easy trick makes the usual method of stirring the onions for 20+ minutes a thing of the past.

 It’s Healthy Kitchen Hacks Wednesday – the day we share our favorite time-saving kitchen tricks and cooking shortcuts to help you make healthy and delicious meals.